We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Ensuring the watertightness of the electrical stack is one of the mechanical team’s top priorities.
 The stack is enclosed by an off-the-shelf Polycase capsule and a custom-machined aluminum plate with space for WetLink penetrators and SubConn connectors.
 The bottom plate is also anodized to ward off corrosion in saltwater environments.

-This year, we added a new custom-made titanium top plate in response to a number of small leaks during last year’s competition.
+In response to previous leaks, a custom-made titanium top plate has been machined and added to the robot.
 The four brass inserts molded into the Polycase capsule began to fail due to wear and tear over a year of use.
 The new titanium plate bypasses this weak point and applies even pressure across the entire capsule, improving performance and decreasing deterioration.

 Component Mounts

 The primary goals for all component mounts on Oogway are flexibility and rapid prototyping.
 Oogway’s aluminum rails allow us to move components around easily to optimize for factors such as buoyancy and placement of sensors.
-This year, this came in handy for the hydrophone mounts, which underwent several different designs and locations as the acoustics subteam developed their code.
+This has come in handy for hydrophone mounts, which underwent several different designs and locations as the acoustics subteam developed their code.

 We primarily use 3D-printed mounts to keep Oogway lightweight and allow for updated designs to be fabricated consistently and quickly.
 The battery mount, for example, broke frequently during last year’s competition.
 This year, we were able to quickly prototype and test new designs and print backups just in case.
-We also designed several new parts this year, such as a marker dropper, two new sonar mounts, three new camera mounts, and a new adjustable buoyancy system.
+Furthermore, our finalized designs have been printed using nylon, a significantly stronger material that enhances the durability of our robot.

 Full Model Assembly